X-lab2017/oss101/Assignments/Assignment-typo.md

 *If you can't help, don't hinder.* Don't make jokes about procedures that could trash the user's setup --- the poor sap might interpret these as instructions.

-*Ask probing questions to elicit more details.* If you're good at this, thequerent will learn something --- and so might you.
+*Ask probing questions to elicit more details.* If you're good at this, the querent will learn something --- and so might you.
 Try to turn the bad question into a good one; remember we were all newbies once.

 While muttering RTFM is sometimes justified when rezplying to someone who is just a lazy slob, a pointer to documentation (even if it's just a suggestion to google for a key phrase) is better.